polaris-slo-cloud/polaris-slo-framework/ts/apps/polaris-cli/README.md

 # Polaris CLI

-This is the CLI for the Polaris SLO Cloud project.
+This is the CLI for the Polaris SLO Framework project.

 For more information, please have a look at the [Polaris CLI documentation](https://polaris-slo-cloud.github.io/polaris/features/cli.html).